 e-Procurement is a tool to enable procurement activities, including sourcing, ordering, commissioning, receipting and making payments for the whole spectrum of an authority's activities.
-The prime objective is to e-enable the management of the supply chain that can be achieved by stand alone, shared or integrated software tools.
+Epping Forest District Council uses the BiP Delta e-Sourcing System to manage its Procurement activities, from issuing, receiving and awarding tenders to ongoing management of its Contract Register.
 Technology can be used to achieve efficiencies in the procure-to-pay cycle including reduction in cycle time and reduction in transaction costs.
 This will free resources that can be directed into front line services.
-The Council uses an electronic procurement system, the EGS Marketplace system, to place orders.
-An electronic supplier portal is linked to the Council's website to enable potential suppliers to register their interest in trading with the Council.
+The Council also uses an electronic procurement system, the Proactis Marketplace system, to place purchase orders.